 AE: Apocalypse Earth comes from Thunder Levin (apparently his real name).
 Levin has written several other Asylum films, including 200 M.P.H.
-(2011), Atlantic Rim (2013) and most famously Sharknado (2013) and sequels, as well as written-directed the non-Asylum Mutant Vampire Zombies from the Hood (2008) and The Asylums American Battleship (2012) and Atlantic Rim (2013).
+(2011), Atlantic Rim (2013) and most famously Sharknado (2013) and the first three sequels, as well as written-directed the non-Asylum Mutant Vampire Zombies from the Hood (2008) and The Asylums American Battleship (2012) and Geo-Disaster (2017).

 AE: Apocalypse Earth feels like one of the edited mash-ups of other films/videoclips that you get on YouTube something that Thunder Levin has slung together by combining scenes and plot elements from every other film he has enjoyed.
 Less so than After Earth, the bulk of AE: Apocalypse Earth has been taken from Avatar (2009) the planetary adventure in which we see the hero (Adrian Paul) go native, engage in a romance with a native girl with striped green camouflage skin and how together they inspire her people to an uprising against their oppressors.
 There are a bunch of scenes/elements from a great many other science-fiction films the aliens hunting people from behind invisibility shields from Predator (1987); the crash of the ship from orbit just as people are coming out of hypersleep from Pitch Black (2000); the alien invasion in the opening scenes looks like a cheaper version of the one in Skyline (2010); while the android TIM and his contractionless delivery has been copied directly from Data in Star Trek: The Next Generation (1987-94).